dcrull/PUI2015_dcrull/HW8/plot_review_dm3805.md

 ![plot](dm3085.png)

 CLARITY: It's easy to understand at a glance what is being plotted.
-Semantically, might suggest to use more distinctive adverbs in title to more explicitly call out the variables, such as: "Trip duration vs day of the week, by gender".
+Semantically, perhaps use more distinctive adverbs in title to explicitly call out the variables, such as: "Trip duration vs day of the week, by gender".

 AESTHETIC: Clear and clean.
 Not too complicated.
 Given the repetitive nature of the data across 7 days, the lines can be a bit fatiguing.
 Maybe use more sharply contrasted colors.
 X and Y labels could be a bigger font.